 Advancement of Undergraduate Research in the Sciences (AURS)

-The Advancement of Undergraduate Research in the Sciences (AURS) fund was established to support undergraduate research in the College of Natural Sciences and Mathematics at the University of Central Arkansas.
+The Advancement of Undergraduate Research in the Sciences (AURS) fund was established to support undergraduate research in the College of Science and Engineering at the University of Central Arkansas.
 We believe that engaging undergraduates in fundamental research prepares them for graduate or professional school as well as enhancing their undergraduate education.
 Not only do our undergraduates perform original research with a faculty mentor they also present that research at local, regional and national professional meetings and are co-authors on publications about their research.
 Our undergraduates have gone on to be successful in their careers upon graduation due in part to these experiences with our faculty.

 One $6,000 AURS Fellowship will be awarded to a qualified student researcher this funding cycle.

-3-page proposals PLUS cover letter are due Friday, March 29, 2024.
+3-page proposals PLUS cover letter are due Friday, April 5, 2024.

 Guidelines for AURS Fellowship Proposals